Hive query isolation for scan-heavy, data-intensive queries on public clouds

 Use the following settings to control resource usage and costs:

-- Max Nodes Per Isolated Query sets the maximum number of nodes that can be created for each data-intensive query.
+- Max Nodes Per Isolated Query sets the maximum number of executors that can be created for each data-intensive query.

 The scan size threshold for triggering the query isolation feature can be set with the